Head of Subject: Mr T Forshaw and Mr A Eastwick

 The Mathematics Faculty at Mayflower School comprises of eleven well-qualified, experienced full-time teachers who teach in a suite of dedicated Mathematics classrooms which are equipped with interactive white boards.
 There is a faculty office where records and resources are stored, and where staff can meet and work.

-Our long-term aim is to produce numerate problem solvers who are happy to work independently and take risks that will lead to academic success and encourage a love of learning throughout their lives.
+Our vision is to produce numerate problem solvers who are happy to work independently and take risks that will lead to academic success and encourage a love of learning throughout their lives.

 We aim to provide a mathematics curriculum to all students from Year 7 to 13 that is structured in such a way that over time students improve their understanding of mathematics and gradually become more fluent in mathematical language and communication.